 The following is the basic layout of the 3 years of Child Neurology training.
-The UR Child Neurology residency program supports the idea of flexibility in residency, and thus will work with residents to adjust this schedule

-somewhat to meet the needs of an individual resident based on their interests.
+The UR Child Neurology residency program supports the idea of flexibility in residency, and thus will work with residents to adjust this schedule to meet the needs of an individual resident based on their interests.

 The possible tracks that residents may choose to follow include a Research Track, Practice Track, Educational Track, or Global Health Track.
 The latter would include experiences rotating in Sub-Saharan Africa with our international neurology specialists.

 First Year Child Neurology (PGY-3)

-- Adult neurology inpatient and consultation rotations (3 blocks)
+- Adult neurology inpatient and consultation rotations (7 blocks)

-- Inpatient epilepsy monitoring unit (1 block), Neuro-ICU (0.5 block), Night float (2, 0.5 blocks), and Urgent Outpatient Service (2, 0.5 blocks)
+- Inpatient epilepsy monitoring unit for adults and children (2 blocks), Adult Neuro-ICU (1 block), Night float (2 blocks), and Urgent Outpatient/Evening Float Service (2 blocks)

-- The on-call time will involve both adult and pediatric neurological consultation
+- The on-call time will involve both adult and pediatric neurological consultation.

 - Child neurology continuity clinic